freeCodeCamp/freeCodeCamp/guide/english/java/methods/index.md

 ```

 The `Car` class and the `Car(String model, int numberOfWheels)` method have to have the same name in order for java to know that it is the constructor.
 Now anytime you instantiate a new `Car` instance with the `new` keyword you will need to call this constructor and pass in the needed data.

+When we don't specifically define a constructor for a class, java creates a default constructor.
+This is a non-parameterized constructor, so it does not contain or accept any arguments.
+The default constructor calls the super class constructor and initializes all necessary instance variables